adhatama/ionic-news/README.md

 #### Running

-Run this to run it in browser
+To run it in browser
 ```
 ionic serve
 ```